 But here’s the trick; it’s all about your customers and how your sales team can best connect with them to provide them with the best content that’s going to close the deal (you have to be aware of their current trends and challenges, questions, interests and concerns).

-What can sales enablement help you achieve?
+What does sales enablement do?

 Now we’ve talked a little bit more about what it is, here are some of the ways your sales team could benefit from sales enablement: